“Not to be ministered unto but to minister.”

 Martha invited the boys to come back the following Sunday.
 They returned, and brought many more children with them.
 Before long, Martha opened a Bible school in an abandoned church in Possum Trot.
 She soon realized that she must offer these children more than religious training, and within a few years she was operating several schools in mountain communities where public education had not yet been established.

 Martha came to believe that children needed more than just a few hours of instruction a week.
-In 1902 she dedicated her family inheritance—83 acres of land—as the site of a boy’s industrial school.
+In 1902 she dedicated her family inheritance—83 acres of land—as the site of a boys’ industrial school.
 The school was a self-supporting farm where boys paid their way through construction work.
-In 1909, Martha opened a similar girl’s school, with a dormitory built by the boys.
-In 1926 the complex became a junior college; by 1932 the school was a four-year college.
+In 1909, Martha opened a similar girls’ school, with a dormitory built by the boys.
+In 1926, she established Berry Junior College, which in 1930 expanded into a four-year college.
 The high schools were closed after Berry’s death in 1942.

 As the schools grew, Martha worked tirelessly to raise an endowment.
 Her unique blend of idealism and practicality enabled her to win support from prominent individuals such as Henry Ford, Andrew Carnegie, Thomas Edison and Theodore Roosevelt.
 As a result, the property of the college grew to more than 25,000 acres of farmland and pine forest.
 Students were taught forestry, conservation and advanced farming methods, along with traditional arts and sciences.
 They graduated with job-training and life-support skills and with the self-respect of people who have earned their way.